martinjameswhite/CLEFT_GSM/ps_python2/README.md

 # Power spectrum code

-We are in the process of developing/porting the power spectrum code to Python2.
-This will be updated "soon".
+The Python2 routines have been deprecated.
+The Python3 routines are in the ps_python3 directory above.